 Going back to my husband’s question, “Why should we send our daughter to school?”
 I think a part of me felt as if public schooling worked for me, it could work for my children too.
 But the truth is, I want my kids to have a much better education than me.
 Exponentially better.
 I think homeschooling is one way to achieve that.

-Why Homeschooling is a Good Fit For My Family
+Why Homeschooling in Hawaii is a Good Fit For My Family

 I think we all want the best for our kids.
 Best, looks different for each family.
 I’m no longer of the mind that outsourcing my kids education is best, especially if we are more than capable of doing it ourselves.
 I’m also not convinced that anyone will be as invested in my kid’s education more than me and my husband- especially when teachers have so many students to care for and educate.